DJVU/STOP General information

 The cryptoware may also be spread through hacking by means of poorly protected RDP configuration, via email spam and malicious attachments, misleading downloads, exploits, web injectors, faulty updates, repackaged and infected installers.

-The list of file extensions subject for encryption:
+The list of file extensions subject to encryption:

 MS Office or OpenOffice documents, PDF and text files, databases, photos, music, video or image files, archives, application files, etc.